 - In East Germany under the socialist dictatorship, the government's control over the media was so absolute and the media therefore so mistrusted by the people, that the area in Saxony that couldn't receive West German radio and television (boosting those signals was what West Berlin was kept for, despite all the expense of supporting an island in enemy territory) and where it took a while for the smuggled West German newspapers to make their way to, was referred to as "the valley of the clueless".
 Of course, a lot of the West German media turned out to be propaganda, too — compare the Russian joke below.

 - There is a Russian joke made after the disappointment of the 90s in Russia:

 Everything we've been told about communism, turned out to be a lie.

 - For a humorous version, Muhammad Saeed al-Sahhaf (Baghdad Bob/Comical Ali), the Information Minister under Saddam Hussein, who famously denied that American forces had reached Baghdad while two American tanks were visible maneuvering behind him.

 - One of the rare examples of this Trope being used for good was the Abolitionist movement in 19th-century America.
 They mobilized a truly massive Propaganda Machine made up of everything from newspapers to novels (Uncle Tom's Cabin) to public speaking in order to wake white America up to the horrors of slavery.

-    - Basically ALL North Korean media is propaganda, be it the praising of the "Grand Leader," demonizing the enemies of the state, or both (oftenbeingunintentionallyhilarious.
-Some of the items listed on their website is listed as "Propaganda", while also maintaining a radio station they say is broadcasted from the Southern traitors (it isn't) to corrupt the true Korean people to evil capitalist ways.
+- Basically ALL North Korean media is propaganda, be it the praising of the "Grand Leader", demonizing the enemies of the state, or both (often being unintentionally hilarious).
+Some of the items listed on their website is listed as "Propaganda", while also maintaining a radio station they say is broadcast by the Southern traitors (it isn't) to corrupt the true Korean people to evil capitalist ways.